Hide table of contents

 This approach has helped me explore and map out the high-impact space with clarity and purpose.

-My (imagined) impact map: Ground covered with more areas to discover!
+My (imagined) career sabbatical map, alot of ground covered with more areas to discover!

 My Impact Logic (so far)